FHA Mortgage Requirements And Guidelines On FHA Home Loans

 One thing that will affect borrowers in retracting credit disputes is that it will lower credit scores when they retract credit disputes:

-- Credit disputes on non-medical collection accounts with zero balances is exempt
+- Credit disputes on non-medical collection accounts with zero balances are exempt

 - Borrowers can have credit disputes on non-medical collection accounts that are zero balance